 Not only that.
 Social signals like shares and mentions from Facebook, Twitter and Google+ are increasingly associated with higher rankings in search results.
 Everyone is looking for the formula on how to break through and get social media traffic and engagement.
 This is a 25 step game plan for how you can organically get your content in more Facebook news feeds.

 First thing first.
 There is a strong likelihood that your content goes completely unnoticed in the busy Facebook news feed.
-Did you know that your Facebook page wall posts are viewed by less than 10% of people that like you?
-The organic distribution of page’s posts is gradually declining as Facebook tweaks their algorithm.
-They recommend the use of paid ads in order to reach all your likes.
+Did you know that your Facebook page wall posts are viewed by less than 5% of people that like you?
+The organic distribution of page’s posts is gradually declining as Facebook tweaks their algorithm and we might soon see the end of organic reach – ZERO organic reach!
+Facebook recommends the use of paid ads in order to reach all your likes.

 Setting up your Facebook page